 This is where your umbrella insurance policy kicks in.
 First, your auto insurer would cover the first $100,000 in property damage and $300,000 in personal injury liability.
 Second, your umbrella insurer would pay any remaining damages up to your coverage limits.

-If you were successfully sued for $1 million you could end up personally owing hundreds of thousands of dollars, plus attorney’s fees.
+You could end up personally owing hundreds of thousands of dollars, plus attorney’s fees.
 You would be personally responsible if you did not have umbrella insurance.
 See the full article here: How to Choose an Umbrella Insurance Policy?